webismymind/editablegrid-mysql-example/README.md

 	"db_host" => "localhost"
 	);

-You can load index.php in a browser and you should see the content of the table demo.
+You can load index.html in a browser and you should see the content of the table demo.

 ##Load data
-EdditableGrid supports two types of data : JSON and XML.
+EditableGrid supports two types of data : JSON and XML.
 In this example, we use JSON :

 	$grid->renderJSON($result);